ianks/fast_woothee/README.md

 ## Installation

-Add this line to your application's Gemfile:
+Having Rust/Cargo installed is _optional_.
+If it is not installed, the gem will download the libs binary automatically.
+Simply add this line to your application's Gemfile:

 ```ruby
 gem 'fast_woothee'